 The STP now saves an estimated 3.3 to 6.6 billion gallons of diesel fuel every year.
 That equates to 33 to 66 million metric tons of carbon dioxide emissions and a huge feat in reducing the footprint on the environment.

 On the consumer side of the spectrum, SmartWay aims to make cars more efficient.
 SmartWay rates new cars, trucks and SUVs on greenhouse gases and carbon-forming emissions on a scale of 1 to 10.
 The score from each is combined, and if it is lower than the threshold SmartWay sets for the year, it’s given the SmartWay Certification.
 There is also a SmartWay Elite certification, which is given to the most fuel efficient vehicles in production (the Tesla Model S, for example, would be a SmartWay Elite car).

 Fuel efficiency has come a long way, and there are more SmartWay certified vehicles out there than you might imagine.
 The auto retailer DriveTime, for example, claims roughly 20 percent of its inventory is SmartWay approved.
 You also can find a full list of every new SmartWay certified vehicle at FuelEconomy.gov.

 There’s no law stating an auto manufacturer has to make a SmartWay vehicle or that you have to drive one.
 The reason certifications like EnergyStar and SmartWay exist is because consumers continue to show more concern for the well-being of the environment and for corporate sustainability as a whole.

-Browse the website of almost any major corporation and you’ll find a page dedicated to corporate sustainability and environmental care.
+Browse the website of almost any major corporation and you’ll find a page dedicated to corporate sustainability and waht is good for the environment.
 From Apple electronics to Chipotle restaurants, companies are embracing responsible change, not because a law is forcing them to, but because the consumers are finally demanding it.